mweil372/mweil372/README.md

 I'm employed as a ~~Product Owner~~ [Business Owner](https://www.scaledagileframework.com/business-owners/).
 All my professional dedication and passion go to our
 product, which is a price-winning Inflight-Entertainment System.
 You can use it
-on board of several airlines' aircraft.
+onboard several airlines' aircraft.
-(and maybe you already have used it....)
+(and maybe you already have used it)

+I work from home for one year now and what I heavily miss is the personal contact with my colleagues and the information exchange, e.g. in the coffee corner (which very often leads to new insights, additional ideas etc.)

 <!--
 ### More about me